 Traditional Day Program (TDP): Visit the second floor of the Bridge building for a free breakfast or lunch.
 You can shower, use the lockers, do your laundry, attend a workshop, and see a case manager.

-Medical and Dental Care: Bridge offers weekly free medical and dental services staffed by healthcare professionals at the 47 West Street Facility.
+Medical Care: Bridge offers weekly free medical services staffed by healthcare professionals at the 47 West Street Facility.

 Counseling and Support Services: Get help for substance abuse, family & peer relationships, survival needs and other crisis intervention services.
 Bridge counselors will support and listen to you.